Topic Editor: Sherri Britt Williamssherri.firstname.lastname@example.org

-Practices are what professionals do with, and for, children and their families to support optimal development in young children and family capacity to support their children.
+Practices are what professionals do with—and for—children and their families to support optimal development in young children and family capacity to support their children.
 Evidence-based practices are practices that have been evaluated and proven to achieve positive outcomes for children and families.
 Practitioners can achieve positive outcomes for children and families by implementing evidence-based practices with fidelity.
-State and local systems must provide supports, including; policies, guidance, professional development, and coaching to help practitioners implement practices.
+State and local systems must provide supportsto help practitioners implement practices, including policies, guidance, professional development, and coaching.

 Support for the use of evidence-based practices